iTwin/appui/docs/changehistory/NextVersion.md

 ## @itwin/components-react

+### Changes

+- Reset to default operator when property of a rule item is changed in `FilterBuilderState`.

 ### Fixes

 - Fixed data filterers to work with uppercase letters after using the constructor.

-### Improvements

-- Reset to default operator when property of a rule item is changed in `FilterBuilderState`.